RangerMauve/nexilis/README.md

 Text is the same as text content in HTML, except there can be Expressions interleaved in between bits of text.

 ### Scope Variables
-To differentiate between regular javascript variables in expressions and blocks and variables that are specific to the scope, Lignum uses a special syntax using `@` signs in expressions.
+To differentiate between regular javascript variables in expressions and blocks and variables that are specific to the scope, Nexilis uses a special syntax using `@` signs in expressions.

 For example, if your state contains a key called `foo`, you can reference it by using `@foo` in an expression.
 If you need to reference whatever is in the current scope directly, you can use `@` to get a reference to it directly.
 This is handy for iteration when the scope gets set to the item.